Setting Up a Jira Zendesk Integration Bidirectionally

 Here are a few examples of situations where you can improve your workflows using a Jira Zendesk integration.

-Your marketing team studies your customer base and finds out what they want.
-The design team converts these needs into product features.
-The marketing team will want to know about new features so they can conduct further research, to see what consumers think of them.
-Designers will want to know about the feedback.
+The marketing team will want to know about new features so they can conduct further research to see what consumers think of them, and designers will want to know about the feedback.

 An integration tool can do this automatically, filtering the data and transferring what’s needed to Jira tickets.
 Your onboarding team can use these tickets to help set the new customers up with their accounts.

-Exalate lets you do this easily and gives you a flexible interface that you can use to control the integration.
+Exalate lets you do this easily and gives you a flexible interface to control the integration.
 You can share what you want and set the conditions for sharing.
-All of it can be easily adjusted, as well as switched on and off quickly.
+All of it can be easily adjusted and switched on and off quickly.

 Frequently Asked Questions